juaaqs/The-Zero-Protocol/README.md

 Hiding Complexity: The WireModule.php file contains logic about "cutting" specific colors and checking solutions.

+The Interface: The main game doesn't need to know about wire colors.
+It only uses the "abstract" concept of "Solving."
+The detailed code for how it is solved is hidden away inside this specific file, keeping the main game logic clean.

 # Source Code
 https://drive.google.com/drive/folders/1u27Byjk-q1Ngv9fDwBnGsJTR3u55gAQI?usp=sharing

 # Video Demonstration
-Alviz, Arcel:
+- Alviz, Arcel:

-Arenas, Juaquin Alejandro:
+- Arenas, Juaquin Alejandro:

-Bagnas, Ardy:
+- Bagnas, Ardy:

-Bulan, Christian Jacob:
+- Bulan, Christian Jacob:

-Dela Cruz, Kenji:
+- Dela Cruz, Kenji:

-The Interface: The main game doesn't need to know about wire colors.
-It only uses the "abstract" concept of "Solving."
-The detailed code for how it is solved is hidden away inside this specific file, keeping the main game logic clean.